HPInc/davinci/examples/next-api-mongoose/README.md

-This example demonstrate the initialisation of a very basic API based on Fastify
+This example demonstrate the initialisation of a very basic API based on Fastify with Mongoose